OpenHPC-AI/go-xcat-el9/README.md

 ```jsx
 yum remove xCAT
 ```
-# To Quickly fix Just run the setup_xcat.sh script
+# To Install xcat on rhel9
+The setup_xcat.sh script installs xCAT and resolves the OpenSSL and initscripts issues.

 ```bash
 chmod +x setup_xcat.sh